 Click Add and Build Source/Save and Rebuild Source when you are done editing the source and want to make changes effective.

-Back in the Coveo Cloud administration console Sources page, you can review the progress of your Zendesk source addition or modification (see Sources - Page).
+Back in the Coveo Cloud administration console Sources page, you can review the progress of your Zendesk source addition or modification (see Manage Sources).